kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

     1. Enables validation on the HTTP server controller side

-When `enableServerValidation` is enabled, the generator adds validation annotations to models and server method parameters, and also adds `@Validate` to controller methods with validated parameters.
+When `enableServerValidation` is enabled, the generator marks models with `@Valid`, translates the schema constraints into Kora validation annotations, and adds `@Validate` to controller methods with validated parameters.
+`minimum`/`maximum` become `@Min`, `@Max` or `@Range(from, to, boundary)` depending on how many bounds the schema declares;
+`minLength`/`maxLength` and `minItems`/`maxItems` become `@Size`; `pattern` becomes `@Pattern`.

-`enableServerValidationInterceptor` controls adding `ValidationHttpServerInterceptor`, which converts validation errors to HTTP responses.
+`enableServerValidationInterceptor` controls adding `@InterceptWith(ValidationHttpServerInterceptor.class)`, which converts validation errors to HTTP responses.
-If `enableServerValidationInterceptor` is not specified explicitly, it is considered enabled when server validation is enabled.
+It defaults to enabled whenever server validation is enabled.
-If `enableServerValidationInterceptor = false` is specified, validation annotations remain, but the standard response interceptor is not added.
+Setting `enableServerValidationInterceptor = "false"` keeps the validation annotations but does not add the standard interceptor, which is what you want when `ViolationException` is mapped by your own [response mapper](http-server.md#custom-response).

+Both options are read only in server modes.

 ### Delegate Implementation { #delegate-method-body }

 The server generator creates a controller and a `delegate` contract where the user implements application logic.
-By default, `delegateMethodBodyMode = none`, so `delegate` contract methods do not get a standard body and must be implemented by the application.
+By default, `delegateMethodBodyMode = none`, so `delegate` contract methods are abstract and must be implemented by the application.

-If `delegateMethodBodyMode = throwException` is set, methods get a body that throws an exception, and the generator also creates a module with a default `delegate` contract implementation.
+If `delegateMethodBodyMode = throwException` is set, methods become `default` and throw `UnsupportedOperationException("Not yet implemented")`, and the generator additionally creates a `<Api>Module` module with a default `delegate` implementation.
 This mode is useful when the application must be built before all operations are implemented, or when custom implementations are connected gradually.

 ===! ":fontawesome-brands-java: `Java`"